sirrodgepodge/morgan-body/README.md

 - ~~Implement transports~~
 - Complete codebase transfer to TypeScript
+- Write new tests (possibly replace mocha with jest?)
 - Cleanup some old code
 - Get rid of [expressjs/morgan](https://github.com/expressjs/morgan)
 - Create new name, as `morgan-body` will become misleading